My intention with this article is to provide informative views of considerable social and economic impact to enlighten you with its concern.

 The card readers will be touch-less, no longer requiring touching the screen or pressing buttons.
 Just pay with your smartphone using Apple Pay or Google Pay.

-National Health Records Database
+Implementation of a National Health Records Database

 Present technology already allows patients to access a portal to see their personal informational results with their doctor.
 But after the pandemic, it became necessary to have a national database of everyone’s health records, and it seems to be accepted by the public due to health concerns.